livechat/design-system/README.md

 * `npm run-script styleguidist`
 * Open a browser at `http://localhost:6060`

 Styleguidist monitors the `<root-dir>/src/components` directory for components.
 Nevertheless, examples are user-defined in a `<Component-name>.md` file within the subdirectory of the component.
+Remember to add your new component in `setup.js` to see it in docs.

 ### Running tests
 Unit and snapshot tests, uses Jest as test runner.